History of the West Midlands: Civic history

 During the 20th century a number of attempts were made to improve the local government of the area.

 The West Midlands was one of five "Special Review Areas" named in the Local Government Act 1958.
 The Local Government Commission for England established by the Act was charged with:

 "the duty of reviewing the organisation of local government... and of making such proposals as are hereinafter authorised for effecting changes appearing... desirable in the interests of effective and convenient local government."

 The West Midlands Special Review Area was almost identical to the metropolitan county as created in 1974 (with the exception of the Meriden Gap and Coventry).

 The commission's report lead to a substantial reform in the local government of the area in 1966 as the patchwork of county boroughs with municipal boroughs and urban districts in between was replaced by a core of county boroughs covering a contiguous area.
 The former Royal Borough of Sutton Coldfield was absorbed into Birmingham, while an expanded Wolverhampton borough took in Bilston, Wednesfield and Tettenhall as well as a large section of Coseley and smaller sections of areas including Sedgley.
 The Borough of Dudley was also expanded, taking in most of Sedgley and Brierley Hill as well as the southern section of Coseley.
 An expanded West Bromwich borough took in the bulk of Tipton and Wednesbury, while the Walsall borough was expanded to take in Darlaston and Willenhall.
 The County Borough of Warley was also created, centred on the former boroughs of Oldbury, Smethwick and Rowley Regis.

 On 1 October 1969, West Midlands Passenger Transport Authority was established, which covered the county boroughs, the urban districts bordering these, as well as Cannock, Redditch and some surrounding rural districts.

 The Redcliffe-Maud Report commissioned by Harold Wilson's Labour Party government recommended that a large "metropolitan area" be created around the Birmingham/Black Country conurbation, also including its rural hinterland.
 This was to have been divided into seven districts: Mid-Staffordshire (Tamworth, Rugeley, Lichfield, Cannock, Stafford), Wolverhampton, Walsall, Dudley, West Bromwich-Warley (later Sandwell), Birmingham/Solihull, North Worcestershire (Bewdley, Kidderminster, Bromsgrove, Redditch).

 In the event the Conservative government of Edward Heath was elected in 1970 and the original plans for local government reform were radically altered.
-The West Midlands county was created in 1974, under the Local Government Act of 1972.
+The West Midlands county was created in 1974, under the Local Government Act 1972.